nfeldl/nfeldl.github.io/principles.md

 ---
 layout: article
-title: lab-culture
+title: principles
 ---

-We would like to maintain a conscious and engaged environment in the lab that supports all members.
-With this goal in mind, we actively promote the following practices:
+We strive to create a community that is welcoming to everyone.
+Our aim is to develop and maintain an inclusive climate where all members can grow professionally and bring their whole selves to our community.
+To support the achievement of personal and academic goals, we promote the following practices:

 1. Grants and fellowships - Write proposals.
 External funding leverages group resources and develops individual grant writing skills.
 The following fellowships are recommended: [NSF Graduate Research Fellowship][nsfgrfp], [NOAA Climate and Global Change Postdoctoral Fellowship][noaacgc], [NSF AGS Postdoctoral Research Fellowship][nsfprf], [James S. McDonnell Foundation Postdoctoral Fellowship][jsmfpf], and the [UC President's Postdoctoral Fellowship][ucpres] for female and minority PhD recipients.